Salih al-Ja'fari

-Salih al-Ja'fari (1910–1979) (صالح الجعفري) was a Sufi and scholar, who lived and taught in Cairo, Egypt.
+Salih al-Ja'fari (1910–1979) (صالح الجعفري) was a Sufi scholar, who lived and taught in Cairo, Egypt.
 He was officially appointed as a teacher at the al-Azhar Mosque in 1946 by the Grand Shaykh of the Azhar at the time, though he had been teaching there without an official appointment for more than a decade, and continued to teach there until his death in 1399 AH/1979 CE.
 He therefore taught there for more than forty years, thirty-three of those as an officially appointed teacher.
 During the last decade or two of his life, he became the Imam of the Azhar Mosque and one of its most celebrated teachers and orators.
 He was also a spiritual guide and the founder of the Ja'fariyya tariqa.

 Origins

 Salih al-Ja'fari was a descendant of the Islamic prophet, Muhammad through his grandson al-Husayn.
-His ancestors came from the region of Luxor in Upper Egypt.
+His ancestors came from the Luxor region in Upper Egypt.
 His grandfather Salih, after whom he was named, was a Qur'an teacher who moved from Egypt to Dongola in Sudan and established a school for teaching the Qur'an.
 Salih al-Ja'fari was born and raised in Dongola.

 Life

 Salih al-Ja'fari was born in 1910 in the northern Sudanese city of Dongola.
-He learned the Qur'an and basics of Islamic scholarship at a young age at the hands of his grandfather's students.
+He learned the Qur'an and the basics of Islamic scholarship at a young age at the hands of his grandfather's students.
 He moved to Cairo at the age of twenty in 1930 to study at the Azhar Mosque and lived the rest of his life there.
 As a student, his learning revolved heavily around the sciences of Hadith (the teachings of Muhammad) and Tafsir (the exegesis of the Qur'an).
 He studied with the most renowned scholars of his age, and was particularly close to a number of the most celebrated scholars of Hadith.

-First as a student and then a teacher, he lived almost fifty years in the Azhar Mosque.
-For more than thirty years he lived in a specially constructed small room inside one of the teaching halls of the Azhar Mosque.
+First as a student and then as a teacher, he lived for almost fifty years in the Azhar Mosque.
+For more than thirty years he lived in a small, specially constructed room inside one of the teaching halls of the Azhar Mosque.
 He became the Imam of the Azhar Mosque and one of its orators and most celebrated teachers.
-He was most famous for his Friday lecture after the Friday prayer, and which were attended by hundreds, or according to some counts, more than a thousand people.
+He was most famous for his Friday lecture after the Friday prayer, which were attended by hundreds, or according to some counts, more than a thousand people.
 His Friday lecture attracted both scholars and laymen.
 From his position as a great teacher in the Azhar and its imam, he attracted students from all over the Muslim world, many of whom became well known scholars, judges, Muftis, teachers, imams, and spiritual guides in different parts of the world.